DSHydro/SnowML/docs/Ex3_MultiHucTraining.md

 # How to Reproduce The Results
-The results for this expirement were produced using the snowML.LSTM package in this repo, using hte steps below.
+The results for this expirement were produced using the snowML package in this repo, using the steps below.
 Note that during training data is split into batches and shuffled for randomness, so different runs of the same expirement may result in somewhat different outcomes.

-1. Create a dictionary called "params" with desired values of the relevant hyperparamenters (the values used in each run are shown in the table below).
+1. **Create a dictionary called "params"** with desired values of the relevant hyperparamenters (the values used in each run are shown in the table below).
 This can be acheived by updating the module `snowML.LSTM.set_hyperparams' in the snow.LSTM package or manually such as with the function below and updating the desired values.

 ```
 def create_hyper_dict():